dharmamitra/dharmamitra-guides/README.md

 - **Topical Queries**: Support for topical questions like "the definition of cetanā" with comprehensive literature evidence
 - **Evidence-Based Results**: All additional information is sourced from the extensive DharmaNexus database

-This mode provides a significantly superior translation experience by incorporating the full breadth of available textual evidence and scholarly context, making it ideal for serious research and academic work.
+This mode provides a significantly superior translation experience by incorporating possibly relevant textual evidence and deeper context, making it ideal for serious translation, research, and academic work.

 ---